ethz-asl/glocal_exploration/README.md

 # Papers
 If you find this package useful for your research, please consider citing our paper:

-* **NOTE:** Our paper was accepted for publication in IEEE RA-L, the information below will be updated upon publication.
+* **Note:** Our paper was accepted for publication in IEEE RA-L, the information below will be updated upon publication.
 To read the paper please refer to ArXiv at the moment.

 * Lukas Schmid, Victor Reijgwart, Lionel Ott, Juan Nieto, Roland Siegwart, and Cesar Cadena, "**A Unified Approach for Autonomous Volumetric Exploration of Large Scale Environments under Severe Odometry Drift**", in *IEEE Robotics and Automation Letters*, 2021 \[IEEE | [ArXiv](https://arxiv.org/abs/1909.09548) | Video\]
   ```bibtex